Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Introduction

 In the present study our aim is to investigate the effect of the accelerated motion and the vacuum fluctuations of the massless scalar field on the fundamental parameters associated with the quantum battery by considering a quadratic interaction between the quantum battery and the scalar field environment.
 Due to the vacuum fluctuations during the charging time interval of the classical pulse, evolution of the quantum battery takes place.
 Combining the linear acceleration and two components of the four-velocity in the plane orthogonal to the acceleration, here we propose a general form of the trajectory used in \cite{Liu2021, Hao2023}.
 We also investigate whether the performance of the battery can be enhanced by tuning the velocity components of the battery.
 In order to evaluate the performance of a quantum battery in relativistic settings, we evaluate the relevant quantities of battery ergodicity, capacity and efficiency.
-It may be noted that the battery capacity represents the ability of a quantum device to store and supply energy without depending upon the temporary energy level of the system \cite{Mir2023}.
+It may be noted that the battery capacity represents the ability of a quantum device to store and supply energy without depending upon the temporary energy level of the system \cite{Mir2023, Tirone_2024}.
 Our results display the possibility of significant enhancement of battery capacity and efficiency through quadratic environmental coupling in the relativistic arena.

 The paper is organised as follows: In section \ref{sec:Model}, we briefly describe the model of a relativistic quantum battery and the fundamental quantities related with it.
+In section \ref{sec:GKSL}, we present a detailed derivation of the GKSL master equation for the scenario while the atom is quadratically coupled with the massless quantum scalar field.
 Section \ref{sec:Env_effect} describes the effect of the vacuum fluctuation on the battery.
 In section \ref{sec:Dyn_effect}, we study the dynamics of the quantum battery.
 In section \ref{sec:Rel_effect}, relativistic effects on the quantum battery parameters are calculated.
 We present our results on the battery parameters for different cases with extensive discussions in section \ref{sec:Results}.
 Finally, we conclude with a summary of our results in section \ref{sec:Conclusion}.
 Throughout the paper, we take $\hbar=c=k_B=1$, where $k_B$ is the Boltzmann constant.